kochbj/Deep-Learning-for-Causal-Inference/README.md

 # Deep Learning Models for Causal Inference (under selection on observables)

-### <span style="color:red">UPDATE 07/22/2021</span>: I've uploaded a [draft of the review](https://github.com/kochbj/Deep-Learning-for-Causal-Inference/raw/main/Deep_Learning_of_Potential_Outcomes_Review.pdf) for the 2021 ICML Workshop on Neglected Assumptions in Causal Inference.
+### <span style="color:red">UPDATE 10/13/2021</span>: Most recent draft of the accompanying review ["Deep Learning of Potential Outcomes"](https://arxiv.org/abs/2110.04442) is on Arxiv .
 Check it out!

 While there is a lot of interest in using causal inference to improve deep learning, there aren't many examples of how deep learning can be used for statistical estimation in social science.
 This repository contains extensive tutorials for building deep learning models to do causal estimation under selection on observables.